 - In conjunction with your scientific/development staff, draft a report detailing how each project sought to resolve scientific and technological uncertainties.
 Careful drafting ensures the claim will succeed.

 - The claim is accepted and HMRC will either make a cash payment or offset your tax liability.

 Elemental’s experts will work with your development/research staff and financial controllers to identify qualifying projects and tabulate eligible costs.
 We quantify the claim and prepare a report to submit to HMRC to support the numerical analysis.
-Our thorough approach and high standards have guaranteed a 100% success rate to date.

 The rules are complicated.
 We keep the process simple.
 Contact us and see how we can help.